rahmannlab/rahmannlab.github.io/lehre/spab.md

 This course is offered as a **specialized lecture** in the B.Sc. or M.Sc. **Bioinformatics** degrees, for 9 ECTS credits.

+It can be taken by students of other programs, subject to agreement with the instructor.
+In particular, it can be taken as a substitute for StatsLab if necessary, but you cannot get full credits for both StatsLab and this course.

 ## Topics

 The following topics will be covered in the course; additional topics may be included, depending on time and current events.